How effective can simple ordinal peer grading be?: Validation of our framework

 \subsection{On the accuracy of theoretical performance predictions}

-Our next step was to compute the optimal type-ordering aggregation rules for several scenarios.
-We have kept the same bundle size of $k=6$ in all scenarios and distinguish between the realistic and Mallows noise models by using the corresponding matrices $P_{\text{real}}$ and $P_{\text{mallows}}$ defined in equations (\ref{eq:real}) and (\ref{eq:mallows}), respectively.
-As performance objectives, we have considered the following: \begin{itemize} \item all2all: the total number of all correctly recovered pairwise relations; \item th-10\% and th-50\%: the total number of correctly recovered relations between pairs that include an exam paper that is ranked in the top $10\%$ and top $50\%$ in the ground truth, respectively; \item acc-2\% and acc-5\%: the total number of correctly recovered relations between pairs with positions that differ by at least $2\%$ and $5\%$ in the ground truth, respectively. \end{itemize}
+We have applied the theoretical framework that we developed in Sections~\ref{subsec:framework} and~\ref{subsec:optimal} in order to obtain the optimal type-ordering aggregation rules for several scenarios together with theoretical predictions regarding their performance.
+In all scenarios, we use the same bundle size of $k=6$ and distinguish between the realistic 2015, the realistic 2016, the Mallows, and the RUM noise models by using the corresponding matrices $P_{2015}$, $P_{2016}$, $P_{\text{mallows}}$ and $P_{\text{rum}}$ defined in equations (\ref{eq:real-2015}), (\ref{eq:real-2016}), (\ref{eq:mallows}) and (\ref{eq:rum}), respectively.
+As bivariate performance objectives, we have considered the following: \begin{itemize} \item all2all: the total number of all correctly recovered pairwise relations.
+The corresponding bivariate function is defined as $f(x,y)=1$ for $x,y\in [0,1]$ with $x\leq y$ and $f(x,y)=0$ otherwise; \item th-10\% and th-50\%: the total number of correctly recovered relations between pairs that include an exam paper that is ranked in the top $10\%$ and top $50\%$ in the ground truth, respectively, i.e., $f(x,y)=1$ if $x\leq 0.1$ and $x\leq 0.5$ and $x\leq y$, respectively; \item acc-2\% and acc-5\%: the total number of correctly recovered relations between pairs with positions that differ by at least $2\%$ and $5\%$ in the ground truth, respectively, i.e., $f(x,y)=1$ if $y-x\geq 0.02$ and $y-x\geq 0.05$, respectively. \end{itemize}

+For each scenario, we use (\ref{eq:new-weight}) and (\ref{eq:prob-x-sigma-is-a-poly}) to compute the weight $W(\sigma,\sigma')$ for every pair of types $\sigma$ and $\sigma'$ from $\mathcal{T}_6$.
+Then, following Theorem~\ref{thm:hardness}, we solve the corresponding instance of FAS (as described in Section~\ref{subsec:optimal}) to compute the type-ordering aggregation rule that is optimal (of course, under the simplifying assumptions of our theoretical framework) for the particular scenario.
+The theoretical prediction of performance is then given by (\ref{eq:sum-of-weights-refined}) from Theorem~\ref{thm:sum-of-weights-refined}.